 No Money to Spend on Cyber Security Plan

-It is one of the biggest misconception among people, Cyber Security can be implemented cost-effectively.
+It is one of the biggest misconceptions among people, Cyber Security can be implemented cost-effectively.
 If we neglect the importance of the implementation, we would be opening doors for security risks for the organization, which would eventually end up costing more than money.

 So, the mantra to protect the organization should be –